 On this site I have written extensively about unconscious shame – an invisible sense of shamefulness that cripples us through low self worth, anxiety, and emotional and sexual dysfunction.
-The idea of some overarching disease that is so prevalent that few are aware of its existence is not new.
-Since the late 19th century a number of progressive thinkers in a variety of fields have promoted the idea of a toxic condition hidden in plain sight in our midst.
+The idea of some overarching disease that’s so prevalent few are aware of its existence is not new.
+Since the late 19th century a number of pioneers in a variety of fields have promoted the idea of a toxic condition ‘hidden in plain sight’.
+Who are the pioneers of unconscious shame?

 “The word Disease is applicable to our social as well